nicolasvancan/monvandb/diary/en/1_binary_trees_and_components/2_binary_tree_nodes.md

 **Writing Getters and Setters**

-I have never written some getters and setters in golang before.
-I've done this in different languages, C, Java, JS, Python, but in Golang is something really new.
-I've read that it is possible to both write them linked to some struct, namelly class methodes, or to write passing some struct address as a function parameter, and modify what you want inside the function.
+I have never written some getters and setters in Golang before.
+I've done this in different languages: C, Java, JS, Python, but in Golang it is something really new.
+I've read that it is possible to both write them linked to some struct, namely class methods, or to write by passing some struct address as a function parameter, and modify what you want inside the function.

 I am going to be honest.
-I mixed both trying to differ some characteristics of the node leaf and node node, but that ended up being some confusion and a non pattern way of writing code.
-Fixing it is a task for the posterity.
-But let's code
+I mixed both trying to differ some characteristics of the node leaf and node node, but that ended up being some confusion and a non-pattern way of writing code.
+Fixing it is a task for posterity.
+But let's code.

 ```go
 func (n *TreeNode) GetType() uint16 {